 - Screen Time Not Working in iOS?
 How to Fix

 - Forgot iPhone/iPad Passcode?
 How to Reset Your Passcode

+- Content & Privacy Restrictions replaced the Restrictions setting from iOS 11 and earlier.
 Through Content & Privacy Restrictions, parents can limit adult content and privacy settings on their children’s devices.
-It’s also possible to monitor your family’s screen time and app usage over iCloud.
+It’s also possible to monitor your family’s screen time and app usage over iCloud

-The Screen Time passcode is used to secure the Content & Privacy Restrictions or to allow time extensions on App Limits. iOS 12 prompts the creation of a Screen Time passcode when you activate Screen Time on a child’s device or access Content & Privacy Restrictions on any device.
+The Screen Time passcode is used to secure the Content & Privacy Restrictions or to allow time extensions on App Limits.
+Apple prompts the creation of a Screen Time passcode when you activate Screen Time on a child’s device or access Content & Privacy Restrictions on any device.

 You can also choose to create a Screen Time passcode if you want to option to Ask For More Time on blocked apps.

-The 4-digit Screen Time passcode is separate to the passcode used when locking and unlocking your device.
+The 4-digit Screen Time passcode is separate from the passcode used when locking and unlocking your device.
 That way parents can keep it secret while letting kids know the standard passcode.

-Unfortunately, it does mean there’s an extra passcode that could get forgotten.
+Unfortunately, it does mean there’s an extra passcode that you just might forget.
 While it’s possible to disable the Screen Time passcode after creating it, you need to remember and enter it to do so.

-If you can’t remember your Screen Time passcode, Apple suggests that you wipe and erase your device, then set it up as a new device to remove the Screen Time Passcode.
+For earlier macOS, iOS, and iPadOS versions or if you never set-up your Apple ID to reset your Screen Time passcode, Apple suggests that you wipe and erase your device, then set it up as a new device to remove the Screen Time Passcode.